 Dahlias come in so many sizes and shapes that we have prepared a separate Care Guide for Dahlias alone.
 The main rule for the tall 'dinner-plate’ Dahlias is that you plant them about 12 inches deep with a supporting stake and then cover them as they grow through the soil.

 Asiatic and Oriental Lilies prefer to have some afternoon shade and can be grown in between shrubs or perennials.
 They range in size from 15 to 48 inches in height so plan ahead!
 The shorter ones make attractive container plants especially when surrounded by Lobelia or Alyssum.
-Be sure to use a top quality potting soil such as Gardener’s Gold in your pots.
+Be sure to use a top quality potting soil such as Master Nursery Gardener’s Gold in your pots.

-Tigridia is a sprightly low growing (to 18 inches) plants ideal for a corner or in-between trees or shrubs that need some summer color.
+Tigridia is a sprightly low growing (to 18 inches) plant ideal for a corner or in-between trees or shrubs that need some summer color.
 They naturalize well and will provide color for years to come.

 Crocosmia is similar to Tigridia but taller (up to 36 inches) with multiple flowers along its stem.
 It also naturalizes.

 The Belladonna Amaryllis (Naked Ladies) blooms faithfully during the first three weeks of August.
 The bulbs multiply like rabbits and after several years will form a large cluster with one third of their mass above ground.
 Not to worry, they bloom just as well that way but will have to be divided after five or six years.
 The foliage appears after the flowers have finished blooming (hence the common name) and must be left until it turns brown.
-The Belladonna bulb is a source of that drug and in the past, ladies would make a tincture of the drug to drop in their eyes making the pupils especially large; and hence the name bella donna, translated to beautiful lady!
+The Belladonna bulb is a source of that drug and in the past, ladies would make a tincture of the drug to drop in their eyes making the pupils especially large; and hence the name Belladonna translated beautiful lady!

 Tuberous Begonias are usually grown in containers.
 Most gardening books will suggest a very complicated soil mix using leaf mold.
 Leaf mold is no longer available so you have to modify your recipe.
-We find that a portion of Gardener’s Gold to which one-quarter portion of Mini-Mulch and a bit less than a one-quarter portion of perlite has been added works very well.
+We find that a portion of Master Nursery Gardener’s Gold to which one-quarter portion of Mini-Mulch and a bit less than a one-quarter portion of perlite has been added works very well.
 The shoot and top one-quarter of the Begonia bulb is left above ground when the bulb is planted.
 Water as needed and fertilize in June.
 In fall stop watering and let the foliage dry completely.
 Store the soil and dormant bulb in a cool dry area until the following March and then repeat the process.

 Tuberose produces an especially fragrant flower which blooms in late summer.
 There may be several stalks per plant but the foliage is not particularly exciting and the snails will feast on it.
 Mr. Ed grows it in a container out in the back forty and when it is ready to bloom brings it up next to the front entrance where its fragrance can be enjoyed.
 When the bloom is finished, it goes out back to finish its growth for the year.